-This month we are celebrating the explorations of William Dampier.
+We are celebrating the life of First Admiral of the Fleet George Anson, 1st Baron Anson.
 The following is a short biography of his life;